grf00/ProPedestrian/README.md

 ## test

+### Profile Path

+In the files yolo_fastreid_lama.py、 anony_recory.py and yolov7/yolo_fastreid.py, the.../ replace with one's own actual work path

 ### Encryption process

 You can place the image in example/input image and modify the corresponding path in yolo_fastreid_lama.py.
 Then run yolo_fastreid_lama.py